-The School was approved under contract with the St. Aloysius Orphanage (the "Sponsor") commencing on March 15, 2006 and ending on June 30, 2010.
-On June 23, 2010 the contract was renewed commencing on July 1, 2010 and ending on June 30, 2011.
+The School was approved under contract with the St. Aloysius Orphanage (the "Sponsor") commencing on March 15, 2006 and ending on June 30, 2010, followed by a one year renewal ending June 30, 2011.
+On June 30, 2011, the contract with the Sponsor was renewed for a term of four years through June 30, 2015.
 The Sponsor is responsible for evaluating the performance of the School and has the authority to deny renewal of the contract at its expiration.

-The School operates under the direction of a five-member Board of Directors who are not owners or employees, or relatives of owners or employees, of any for-profit company that operates or manages the School.
-The Board is responsible for carrying out the provisions of the contract, which include, but are not limited to, state-mandated provisions regarding student population, curriculum, academic goals, performance standards, admission standards and qualification of teachers.
-The Board controls the School's intructional/support facility staffed by employees of the management company who provide services to 1,013 students.
+The School operates under the direction of a five-member Board of Directors who are not owners or employees, or relatives of owners or employees, of any company that operates or manages the School.
+The Board is responsible for carrying out the provisions of the contract, which include, but are not limited to, State-mandated provisions regarding student population, curriculum, academic goals, performance standards, admission standards and qualification of teachers.
+The Board controls the School's intructional/support facility staffed by employees of the management company who provide services to 1.007 students.